 If you do decide to take out a plan that includes inheritance protection, it’s worth knowing that if you release additional equity at a later date you will reduce the amount of inheritance you can guarantee.

 There are a number of lifetime mortgages that offer inheritance protection.
-If this is something you’d like, talk to your equity release adviser and they will search for your ideal plan.
+If this is something you’d like, be sure to make your equity release adviser aware.

 What is a living inheritance?

 If you’d like to see the smile on their faces now, you could consider taking equity release and giving a ‘living inheritance’.
 This allows you to give to loved ones sooner rather than later, so you can enjoy the experience with them.
-Many Key customers do this for gifts, to help through college, for driving lessons, or even deposits on first homes.
+Many of our Key customers do this for gifts, to help through university, for driving lessons, or even deposits on first homes.

 Get all the facts about equity release by downloading our FREE guide to read straight away.
-Plus, we'll post one out for you to browse at your leisure.
+Plus, we'll post one out to you at no extra cost.